Puppet agent is the application that manages the configurations on your nodes. It requires a Puppet master to fetch configuration catalogs from.

 Run Puppet agent as a cron job when running as a non-root user.

-false, the command stays in the foreground until the run is finished.
-If set to
+the command stays in the foreground until the run is finished.
+If set

-The above example runs Puppet once every hour.
+The above example runs Puppet one time every hour.

 sudo puppet resource cron puppet-agent ensure=present user=root minute=30 command='/opt/puppetlabs/bin/puppet agent --onetime --no-daemonize --splay --splaylimit 60'